 "LIBOR Index Page" means the Bloomberg L.P., page "BBAM," or such other page for LIBOR as may replace page BBAM on that service, or at the option of the Calculation Agent (i) the applicable page for LIBOR on another service which electronically transmits or displays IBA LIBOR rates, or (ii) any publication of LIBOR rates available from the IBA.
-In the event the IBA ceases to set or publish a rate for LIBOR, the Calculation Agent will use the industry-designated alternative index, as confirmed by Freddie Mac, and such alternative index will constitute the LIBOR Index Page.
-If no alternative index is designated, the Calculation Agent will use the alternative index set out in the Guide or in any communications made available in writing by Freddie Mac relating to the index being used at such time by Freddie Mac for its multifamily mortgage loans and such alternative index will constitute the LIBOR Index Page.
+In the event the IBA ceases to set or publish a rate for LIBOR, the Calculation Agent will use the industry-designated alternative index, as confirmed by the Guarantor, and such alternative index will constitute the LIBOR Index Page.
+If no alternative index is designated, the Calculation Agent will use the alternative index set out in the Guide or in any communications made available in writing by Freddie Mac relating to the index being used at such time by Freddie Mac for its multifamily mortgage loans and such alternative index will constitute the LIBOR Index Page; provided that if no such alternative index is set out in the Guide or in any such communications made available in writing by Freddie Mac, the Guarantor will designate an alternative index, and such alternative index will constitute the LIBOR Index Page.
 The Calculation Agent will promptly notify the parties to the Pooling and Servicing Agreement of any designation of an alternative index.